Catherine the Great: Personal life

 Empress Catherine the Great is popularly remembered for her sexual promiscuity.

 Catherine, throughout her long reign, took many lovers, often elevating them to high positions for as long as they held her interest and then pensioning them off with gifts of serfs and large estates.
 The percentage of state money spent on the court increased from 10% in 1767 to 11% in 1781 to 14% in 1795.
 Catherine gave away 66,000 serfs from 1762 to 1772, 202,000 from 1773 to 1793, and 100,000 in one day: 18 August 1795.
 Catherine bought the support of the bureaucracy.
 In 1767, Catherine decreed that after seven years in one rank, civil servants automatically would be promoted regardless of office or merit.

-After her affair with her lover and adviser Grigory Potemkin ended in 1776, he allegedly selected a candidate-lover for her who had the physical beauty and mental faculties to hold her interest (such as Alexander Dmitriev-Mamonov and Nicholas Alexander Suk).
-Some of these men loved her in return, and she always showed generosity towards them, even after the affair ended.
+After her affair with her lover and adviser Grigory Potemkin lost a lot of its passion in 1776, he allegedly selected a candidate-lover for her who had the physical beauty and mental faculties to hold her interest (such as Alexander Dmitriev-Mamonov and Nicholas Alexander Suk).
+She showed generosity towards her lovers, even after the affair ended.
 One of her lovers, Pyotr Zavadovsky, received 50,000 roubles, a pension of 5,000 roubles, and 4,000 peasants in Ukraine after she dismissed him in 1777.
 The last of her lovers, Platon Zubov, was 40 years her junior.
 Her sexual independence led to many of the legends about her.

 Catherine kept her illegitimate son by Grigory Orlov (Alexis Bobrinsky, later elevated to Count Bobrinsky by Paul I) near Tula, away from her court.

 The acceptance of a woman ruler was more of an issue among elites in Western Europe than in Russia.
 The British ambassador to Russia, James Harris, reported back to London that:

 Her Majesty has a masculine force of mind, obstinacy in adhering to a plan, and intrepidity in the execution of it; but she wants the more manly virtues of deliberation, forbearance in prosperity and accuracy of judgment, while she possesses in a high degree the weaknesses vulgarly attributed to her sex—love of flattery, and its inseparable companion, vanity; an inattention to unpleasant but salutary advice; and a propensity to voluptuousness which leads to excesses that would debase a female character in any sphere of life.